docker/labs-ai-tools-for-devs/prompts/examples/git.md

 # prompt user

+Create a random branch named that starts with the string 'slim/', contains 5 random numbers or letters, and no spaces.
+I will refer to this as the branch name.

-1.  use the git tool to clone git@github.com:slimslenderslacks/bobloblaw.git into the current directory.
+*  use the git tool to clone git@github.com:slimslenderslacks/bobloblaw.git into the current directory.
 Do not create a new directory.
 It's okay if this fails because the repository is already cloned.
+*  use the git tool to create a branch with the branch name described above.
-2.  use the append tool to write me a special message in the README.md file.
+*  use the append tool to write me a special message in the README.md file.
-3.  use the git tool to commit the changes to the README.md file with the message "thankyou for being you".
+*  use the git tool to commit the changes to the README.md file with the message "thankyou for being you".
-4.  use the git tool to push the changes.
+*  use the git tool to push the changes.
+*  use the github cli to create a pull request for this branch name with the title "here's my secret message".